can I feed my angelfish vegetables?

 Can Angelfish Eat Carrots?

-Carrots are another healthy vegetable.
-However, if they’re not boiled beforehand, they’re far too hard for angelfish to eat.
-Once they’re softened, slice them as thin as you can to encourage your angelfish to eat the carrots.
+If carrots aren’t boiled beforehand, they’re far too tricky for angelfish to eat.
+Once softened, slice them as thin as possible to encourage your angelfish to eat the carrots.

 Canned carrots aren’t suitable, as they may come with added preservatives that your angelfish shouldn’t eat.
 That’s why fresh or frozen carrots are best.

-Fresh, boiled carrots that are washed of any harmful chemical residue are rich in antioxidants and provide essential minerals, vitamins, and fiber.
+Fresh, boiled carrots free from chemical residue are rich in antioxidants and provide essential minerals, vitamins, and fiber.
 These nutrients protect against infection and maintain healthy skin and scales.

 The leafy part of the carrots is also healthy and can be given to your angelfish at the same time as the carrot pieces.
 Angelfish love plant matter, so they’ll eat it up with relish.